The music course is designed to develop the students' musical skills and to become more confident in their performing abilities.

 In Year 7 students will start with a singing project, looking at how to effectively use their vocal cords and develop their singing

 technique.
 Then students will study how to read music and transfer that skill into playing melodies on the keyboard.
 They also develop their understanding of rhythms to be able to perform accurately.
 Students will learn about instruments of the orchestra as well as understanding how to change a piece of music using variation techniques.
 In the first project using the Apple Macs with 'Garage Band' software, they will become aware of programme music (music that tells a story) recognising the influences of 19th Century musicians and being able to compose their own music to portray a scene/object.
 They are also introduced to world music by learning about West African culture and drumming.

 Key Stage 3

-In year 8, students learn about chords and bass riffs and compose using ternary form.
-They learn to play the guitar which then leads into a music futures project of creating their own bands.
-The pupils study musicals and compose their own versions on the macs.
+In Year 8, students learn about major and minor tonality and the use of sharps and flats, using this to compose a piece of music in D major or D minor.
+They learn to play the guitar which then leads into a musical futures project of creating their own bands.
+The students study musicals and compose their own versions on the Macs.
 In the summer term they perform music in the style of the blues and become aware of the huge impact the blues has had on the music of today.

 Topics Covered this Academic Year

 |Half Term 1||Bassline Test, musical passport, Singing Skills||Major & Minor||Rock Band 2|